Guided Yoga Studies

 It can feel daunting to study alone.
 We often have books that we’d like to explore, but don’t find time to sit and read.
 And even if we do, they might spark questions we struggle to answer.

-It helps to discuss ideas with someone else who offers structure and support.
+It helps to discuss ideas with someone else providing structure and support.
 Whatever your priorities — from reading a text to a broader inquiry on how modern practice relates to tradition — we’ll focus together on your goals, devising a plan that helps achieve them.

 I work online, over email and video, or in person (location permitting).
 Both of these options accommodate groups as well as one-to-one study.